Home Articles FAQ Site Map

-Res Judicata helps to stop duplicate work in civil courts, and Double Jeopardy reduces duplicate criminal court proceedings.
+Res Judicata helps to stop duplicate work in civil courts.
+In criminal courts, Res Judicata is known as Double Jeopardy, which helps to prevent duplicate criminal court proceedings.
 The basic concept for both civil and criminal courts is claim preclusion, meaning the same issues cannot be re-litigated; and people do not usually get punished twice for the same crime or misdeed, at least not in court.

-Res Judicata helps prevent wastes of the court system's resources.
+Res Judicata helps prevents wasting of the court's resources.
 Whether or not Res Judicata applies, is not always an easy decision for the judge.
-The scope of the previous judgment can be difficult to compare with the new issues being considered.
+The scope of the previous judgment is ussually difficult to compare with any new issues being considered.
 Sometimes, just one claim is struck from a lawsuit complaint, so just one factual issue is removed from reconsideration for a new trial.

 There are four requirements that must be true, before Res Judicata (preclusion) can apply to stop a new lawsuit from proceeding: